spncrhrstn/spencerharston.com/src/posts/hide-ubuntu-pro-messages.md

 ## Alternatives

-The `ubuntu-advantage-tools` package is the culprit behind these update messages^[My server currently has version 27.13.3~20.04.1 installed].
+The `ubuntu-advantage-tools` package is the culprit behind these update messages^[My server currently has version 27.13.3~20.04.1 installed as of 02-Feb-2023].
 Some have reported^[See this [comment on reddit](https://www.reddit.com/r/Ubuntu/comments/xxafiu/how_to_remove_advertisements_from_apt/iultkp5/)] that removing that package will prevent future messages from appearing, but it is a required system package and may break things.

 If a future package update changes how this works, I'll try and remember to update this post.